sparkfun/Pokedex/README.md

 https://www.sparkfun.com/news/2140

+##Update 7/18/2016

+I am humbled by the reaction to my project, it's been a lot of fun to work on.
+There's more to come...

+Good news!
+I'm currently working on machining the molds to resin cast pokedex cases!
+They will be stronger and cheaper than 3D printed cases and hopefully I'll be able to produce them in a variety of colors for a variety of models and team insignia!
+Keep an eye here for updates.

+**If you have inquiries please direct them here and not to my sparkfun email address so that they don't go to spam:**
+###pokedex@fringeneering.com

 ##Update 7/14/2016

 Hey all, I've had requests for iPhone6S compatible cases.
 I'm testing a model right now!
 I've also had requests for more filetypes that might be compatible with more modeling software, I'll get as many up as I can.